crosseax/SinaStockBasicInfoCollect/README.md

 ## Brief

-This is a straightforward python implementation to specifically grab basic infos about IPO companies in China from Sina Stock website.
+This program scrapes informations about Chinese stocks online.
+Include basic company informations from Sina Stock website and current Price information from Xueqiu website.

 ## Dependencies